1.5.2

 The South Carolina Department of Archives and History is an independent state agency whose mission is to preserve and promote the heritage of the state.

-The State Archives of the South Dakota State Historical Society is located at the Cultural Heritage Center in Pierre, SD.
-The State Archives collects, preserves, and provides access to records documenting the history of South Dakota and its people.
+The State Archives of the South Dakota State Historical Society is housed at the Cultural Heritage Center in Pierre, SD.
+The State Archives collects, preserves, and provides access to records documenting the history of South Dakota.

 These archives offer access to Tennessee's historical records, digital collections, and provides services for educators and genealogists.